qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 by specifying a symbol and a color ramp - they will set the colors for symbols appropriately.
 For point layers, there is a point displacement renderer available.
 For each data type (points, lines and polygons), vector symbol layer types are available.
-Depending on the chosen renderer, the `Style` menu provides different additional sections.
+Depending on the chosen renderer, the :guilabel:`Style` menu provides different additional sections.

 If you change the renderer type when setting the style of a vector layer the settings